Isaac and Rebekah

 But it’s interesting that now the crowd seems to disappear and Jesus proceeds with only Peter, James and John and the little girl’s father.

-When they arrive at Jairus’ home and the people there told them that it was too late, they responded to his assurance that the girl was not dead but only sleeping by laughing.
+When they arrived at Jairus’ home and the people there told them that it was too late, they responded to his assurance that the girl was not dead but only sleeping by laughing.

 Was this a lack of faith, a scornful response, or a sign of their sorrow and shock.
 We aren’t told.